Teradata/python-driver/README.md

 At the present time, the driver offers the following features.

-* Supported for use with Teradata Database 14.10 and later releases.
-Informally tested to work with Teradata Database 12.0 and later releases.
+* Supported for use with Teradata Database 16.10 and later releases.
 * COP Discovery.
 * Laddered Concurrent Connect.
 * HTTPS/TLS connections with Teradata SQL Engine 16.20.53.30 and later.